Matisse-Consortium/p2obt/README.md

 * J. Varga's `MATISSE_create_OB_2.py` automated (.obx)-template creation script
 * J. Varga's `query_CDS.py` querying script

+> For the specific files write a message to any of the [Contributors](#contributors), as the files have been slighlty altered and are of a specific maybe more out of date version

 ### Dependencies
 Install the rest of the dependencies via the `requirements.txt` (as this is a semi-package) with:
 ```